 • How fast do planes fly when landing?

-During landing, pilots must keep aircraft above the stall speed (VS0) and below the maximum flap extended speed (VFE).
-Like takeoff speed, landing speed depends on many factors such as aircraft type, weight, length of runway, altitude, air temperature, ground effect, and more.
 Small, single engine planes land at approximately 100 knots while commercial airlines are closer to 150 knots and fighter jets land at about 175 knots.

 • How fast do commercial planes fly?

-There is some debate, but the fastest commercial jet was either the supersonic Concorde SST at a top speed of Mach 2.04 or the Tupolev TU-144 at Mach 2.29.
-Due to safety issues, the Tupolev was retired from passenger service after just one year, having made only 55 commercial passenger flights.
+There is some debate, but the fastest commercial airliner was either the supersonic Concorde SST at a top speed of Mach 2.04 or the Tupolev TU-144 at a top speed of Mach 2.29.

 The Concorde, on the other hand, had a twenty-seven year service which was largely brought to an end by the fatal crash of Air France flight 4590 in 2000, although a few Concorde flights were made until 2003.

-The fastest commercial passenger aircraft currently in service is the Boeing 747-8 Intercontinental with a top speed of Mach 0.86, although supersonic airliner passenger flight may be making a return soon with the Boom Overture which is targeting a first flight in 2026 and is being designed for a speed of Mach 1.7.
+The fastest commercial passenger aircraft currently in service is the Boeing 747-8 Intercontinental with a stunning speed of Mach 0.86, although supersonic airliner passenger flight may be making a return soon with the Boom Overture which is targeting a first flight in 2026 and is being designed for a speed of Mach 1.7.

 Feel the need for more speed?
-Check out these posts:

 Aircraft